Rajat4445/Projects/Global Terrorism Data (EDA)/README.md

 ## Author

-- Your Name
+- Rajat Bahuguna
-- Contact: your_email@example.com
+- Contact: Rajatbahuguna4445@gmail.com

 Feel free to reach out for any inquiries, suggestions, or collaborations related to this project.